 How Will I Know If I Have a Skin Tag?

 While you may mistakenly call a skin tag a mole, there is an easy way to tell the difference.
 A mole will be a raised area in the skin that is firmly attached.
 A skin tag is soft and hangs off the skin by the stalk.
 Though they can grow to several centimeters, most skin tags are smaller than two millimeters.

 Not all skin tags look exactly alike.
 Some varying descriptions include:

 - Darker than surrounding skin

 Though skin tags aren’t inherently painful, they can get twisted, pulled, scratched, or scraped.
 The result could be minor tears or skin irritation that sting or hurt.
-If they bother you, it is easy to get them removed with painless skin tag removal.
+If they bother you, it is easy to get them removed with painless skin tag removal in Ocala, FL.

 What Options Are Available for Skin Tag Removal?

 If looking for skin tag removal you have many options available to you.
 Although some skin tags may rub off without intervention, most do not.
 If you have one that is problematic or several that you would like to disappear, there are several options available.